jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EE 35 Special rate or provisional rate
 Rate set for item of depreciable property
 (1) A special rate or a provisional rate is set for an item of depreciable property under sections 91AAG to 91AAJ of the Tax Administration Act 1994.
-No special rate for excluded depreciable property or residential building (2) A special rate may not be set for an item of excluded depreciable property or a residential building.
+No special rate for excluded depreciable property, special excluded depreciable property, or building (2) A special rate may not be set for an item of excluded depreciable property, an item of special excluded depreciable property, or a building.
 No provisional rate for fixed life intangible property or excluded depreciable property (3) A provisional rate may not be set for an item of fixed life intangible property or an item of excluded depreciable property.
 Exception